INVESTMENT GUIDE

 💱 Currency Risk (For USD Investors)

-Risk: Brazilian Real (BRL) depreciates against USD, reducing USD-denominated returns.
+Risk: Brazilian Real (BRL) depreciates against USD, reducing a USD-based buyer's outcome.

 Mitigation: